nextbitlabs/onepunch/template/readme.md

 $ onepunch --serve
 ```

-Print the PDF file with:
+Print the presentation in a PDF file with:

 ```
-$ onepunch --print --w 960 -h 600
+$ onepunch --print
 ```

-If omitted, `width` and `height` default to 960 and 600.